Statue of Liberty: Construction

 Even with the success of the fund drive, the pedestal was not completed until April 1886.
 Immediately thereafter, reassembly of the statue began.
 Eiffel's iron framework was anchored to steel I-beams within the concrete pedestal and assembled.
 Once this was done, the sections of skin were carefully attached.
 Due to the width of the pedestal, it was not possible to erect scaffolding, and workers dangled from ropes while installing the skin sections.
 Bartholdi had planned to put floodlights on the torch's balcony to illuminate it; a week before the dedication, the Army Corps of Engineers vetoed the proposal, fearing that ships' pilots passing the statue would be blinded.
 Instead, Bartholdi cut portholes in the torch—which was covered with gold leaf—and placed the lights inside them.
 A power plant was installed on the island to light the torch and for other electrical needs.
 After the skin was completed, landscape architect Frederick Law Olmsted, co-designer of Manhattan's Central Park and Brooklyn's Prospect Park, supervised a cleanup of Bedloe's Island in anticipation of the dedication.
-General Charles Stone claimed on the day of dedication that no man had died during the construction of the statue.
-This was not true, however, as Francis Longo, a thirty-nine-year-old Italian laborer, had been killed when an old wall fell on him.
+General Charles Stone claimed on the day of dedication that no man had died during the construction of the statue; this was not true, as Francis Longo, a thirty-nine-year-old Italian laborer, had been killed when an old wall fell on him.
+When built, the statue was reddish-brown and shiny, but within twenty years it had oxidized to its current green color through reactions with air, water and acidic pollution, forming a layer of verdigris which protects the copper from further corrosion.